mersanuzun/bio-project/readme.md

 ```
 perl script.pl -o 9640 10090 "Mus musculus" -s "Glucose Metabolism"
 ```
+To run script;

-To run script we need to give taxonomy ids or scientific names or both after -o.
+ - We need to give taxonomy ids or scientific names or both after -o.

-Also we can give search term after -s .
+ - Also we can give search term after -s .

 ##Presentation & Report